 Sushi: Food for the eye, the body & the soul, by Ole G. Mouritsen Probably, you've never heard of Ole G. Mouritsen.
 I certainly never have, until I stumbled upon his book, at a local library, when I was casually browsing through cookbooks.
 Mouritsen is not a sushi chef.
 He is not even a professional chef.
 He is a professor of biophysics in Denmark, specializing in "statistical mechanics and thermodynamics, computer simulation techniques, phase transitions and critical phenomena, biomembrane physics and chemistry, interfacial physical chemistry, and soft matter physics, with applications within biomedicine, food science, and drug delivery." (you can see Professor Mouritsen's complete profile here. ) In his book, Professor Mouritsen describes his journey in writing this book, "I made it my goal to write a sort of primitive ‘cookbook’ to convey to my fellow citizens my passion for sushi and Japanese Way of preparing food.
 But this project languished untouched in my filing cabinet drawer for a long time."

-What seemed like a simple cookbook project turned into a book which only talks about the ingredients and recipes, but it also talks about scientific explanation like "Why does shrimp turn red when it's cooked?"
-Professor Mouritsen discusses the history, tools to make sushi, sushi eating etiquette, types of sushi and most importantly, the book talks about the Japanese culture and philosophy.
+What seemed like a simple cookbook project turned into a book that only talks about the ingredients and recipes, but it also talks about scientific explanations like "Why does shrimp turn red when it's cooked?"
+Professor Mouritsen discusses the history, tools to make sushi, sushi-eating etiquette, types of sushi, and most importantly, the book talks about the Japanese culture and philosophy.
 The last part, to me, is probably very important to me, as I view Japanese cuisine as philosophy, before cuisine.
-Because Professor arisen offers a scientific explanation to many of Why's of sushi, it really satisfied my interest which came from molecular gastronomy.
+Because Professor arisen offers a scientific explanation of many of the whys of sushi, it really satisfied my interest which came from molecular gastronomy.
 From this book I learned:

 The reason why tuna's flesh is red, in scientific terms